 Our goal is to be Iowa’s most fun, best run, best paying bass fishing series.
 Iowa Premier Bass is focused on improving tournament fishing by delivering the highest quality tournament experience for participants, fans, and the community while representing our sport with the highest level of sportsmanship and respect for the environment.

-May 12th - Rathbun Lake - Buck Creek Ramp
+April 13th - Rathbun - Honey Creek Ramp

 5 - 6